chromehollow/multimodal-rag/README.md

 }
 ```

-These are inserted into Neo4j and indexed in Qdrant.
+These outputs are inserted into Neo4j and indexed in Qdrant.

-## Tested Modalities
+## Modalities Tested

 | File              | Type  | Text Extraction | Entity Extraction | Graph Insert | Vector Insert |
 |-------------------|-------|------------------|--------------------|--------------|----------------|